sanjana3/Research_work/Cloud_platforms.md

 # Cloud Platforms

 # Microsoft Azure
+* Create a storage account on Azure portal
 * Log in to the Azure portal.
 * Click Create a resource > Compute, and then scroll down to and click Cloud Service.
 * In the new Cloud Service pane, enter a value for the DNS name.
 * Create a new Resource Group or select an existing one.
 * Select a Location.
 * Click Package.
-* Deployment label - sridharkey & Storage account -
+* Deployment label - sridharkey & Storage account - sridhar7storageaccount

 Make sure that Start deployment is selected.
 # Google Cloud Platform